-At the end of the course, conference participants should be able to:
+At the end of the course, participants should be able to:

-- Discuss several current methods to detect preclinical changes in the brain that might predict future onset of Alzheimer’s disease.
+- Discuss the current methods to detect preclinical changes in the brain that might indicate future onset of Alzheimer’s disease.

-- Describe how a community physician would make the decision to order brain imaging studies for a possible dementia patient.
+- Explain how a community physician would make the decision to order brain imaging studies for a possible dementia patient.

-- Describe how medications can be used to manage behavioral symptoms in dementia.
+- Distinguish how various medications can be used to manage behavioral symptoms in dementia.

-Physicians, researchers, nurses, nurse practitioners, neuropsychologists, physician assistants, residential care and nursing home administrators, social workers and pharmacists.
+Physicians, psychologists, researchers, nurses, nurse practitioners, physician assistants, residential care and nursing home administrators, social workers and pharmacists.

 The Shiley-Marcos Alzheimer’s Disease Research Center (ADRC) was established in 1984 as one of the original five Alzheimer’s Disease Centers supported by the National Institute on Aging, a branch of the National Institutes of Health.

 Under the direction of Robert Katzman, MD, a number of scientists and scholars renowned for their work in Alzheimer’s disease and aging assembled at UC San Diego to conduct investigations into the etiology and effects of this devastating disease.
 Working with multiple facilities around the country, our clinicians and basic researchers have been instrumental in helping the scientific community understand the clinical presentation and the basic biology of the disease.
 Our clinical studies have also uncovered information that has led to the development of therapies that help slow the progression of the disease and, in some cases, improve memory.